Beyond "Fairness:" Structural (In)justice Lenses on AI for Education: Where Might We Go From Here?

 We thus call for a wider range of design methods and theories to envision more radical, equitable futures for the learning sciences and AI in education.
 The design of our modes of learning is too important to be left in the hands of a privileged few.
-Current rhetoric from AI corporations and researchers \citep{moreau2019paradigm} is full of calls to ``democratize'' AI, which mostly seems to refer to open-source tools for developing machine learning models (e.g., TensorFlow).
-In practice, while platforms like TensorFlow may be freely available, simply giving more (often already privileged) people access to them will do little to change the fundamentally inequitable systems and power structures underlying the social contexts which they are developed and used.
+Current rhetoric from AI corporations and researchers \citep{moreau2019paradigm} is full of calls to ``democratize'' AI, which mostly seems to refer to producing open-source tools for developing machine learning models (e.g., TensorFlow).
+In practice however, while platforms like TensorFlow may be freely available, simply giving more (often already privileged \citep{west2019discriminating}) people access to them will do little to change the fundamentally inequitable systems and power structures underlying the social contexts in which they are developed and used.
+Indeed, many current calls for ethical approaches to educational AI lean heavily on modeling after existing pedagogical paradigms (cf. du Bouley, this volume), which, as we discussed in section 3, may reproduce or exacerbate existing structures of oppression in schooling.

 Instead, a more radical vision for democratizing data-driven learning technologies might reflect Paulo Freire's vision of a \emph{liberatory} pedagogy that allows learners to propose and engage with the problems that are essential for their lives \citep{freire70}.
 There is a rich lineage of resistance to centralized hierarchies in education, including the critical theorist Ivan Illich, who famously called for ``de-schooling society'' \citep{ivan1973deschooling} among others \citep{giroux2001theory,freire70,hooks1994teaching,meyerhoff2019beyond}.
-A full discussion of how the vision of Freire and Illich might be enacted in data-driven educational technology is beyond the scope of this article, but we are encouraged by recent work on the implications of a Freireian pedagogy for learning analytics \citep{broughan2020re}.
+A full discussion of how the vision of Freire and Illich might be enacted in data-driven educational technology is beyond our scope here, but we are encouraged by recent work on the implications of a Freireian pedagogy for learning analytics \citep{broughan2020re}.
+Such traditions suggest additional opportunities for learners to take control and ownership over educational AI systems.